REQUIREMENTS AND CAMPUS GUIDE

 Cornell students can choose from 80 majors and 122 minors, as well as intellectually rigorous dual-degree programs, an independent major, and an interdisciplinary major.
-Students can study minors in other colleges or departments, so that students committed to engineering can still pursue their interest in agriculture, art, or literature at one of the other undergraduate colleges.
+Dual-degree programs, also called Concurrent Degrees, usually take 5 years to complete.
+Students can complete minors offered by other colleges or departments, meaning that students committed to engineering can still pursue their interests in agriculture, art, business, or literature at one of Cornell’s other undergraduate colleges.

 What is living on Cornell’s campus like?

-Many top schools require their first-year students to live on campus to foster a sense of community early on.
-At Cornell, freshmen find their homes on North Campus.
+Many top schools require their first-year students to live on campus in order to foster a sense of community early on.
+At Cornell, freshmen find their homes on North Campus, which has recently been expanded to house a larger body of students.
 The first-year residences are also home to Faculty Fellows and residential advisors who help students adjust to life at Cornell.
-First-year students can live in residence halls or themed program houses.
-After their first year, Cornell students have the choice to stay on North Campus in a program house, move to West Campus, live in a co-op, or move in with their fraternity or sorority.
+First-year students can live in one of 9 residence halls or 9 themed program houses.

 How much does Cornell cost?

 Some of Cornell’s colleges receive funding from New York state in order to ensure the continued economic and social well-being of New York.
 That means that certain schools at Cornell are cheaper for New York residents.
 The total estimated cost of attending Cornell for the 2022-2023 school year is $83,296 for the endowed colleges and $62,798 for NY residents attending contract colleges.
 Both of the prices listed above include tuition, room and board, a health fee, and other expected miscellaneous fees and school-related purchases like books.